hms-networks/flexy-thingworx-connector/README.md

 The GenericEwonDeviceTalk2M device template is for Ewon devices which connect to Thingworx using the Talk2M data path.

-The GenericEwonDeviceTalk2M device template is based on the GenericEwonDevice device template, and inherits all of it's services and properties.
+The GenericEwonDeviceTalk2M device template is based on the GenericEwonDevice device template, and inherits all of its services and properties.

 ###### Services